http-party/node-http-proxy/README.md

 (The MIT License)

-Copyright (c) 2010 Charlie Robbins, Mikeal Rogers, & Marak Squires
+Copyright (c) 2010 Charlie Robbins, Mikeal Rogers, Fedor Indutny, & Marak Squires

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the